TileDB-Inc/scverse-ml-workshop-2024/README.md

 Scripts/Notebooks associated with the [Training models on atlas-scale single-cell datasets] workshop at [scverse Conference 2024].

+[workshop.ipynb] is synced to the TileDB-Cloud, and a copy created for each workshop participant.

 ## `scverse`: TileDB-Cloud CLI

 ### Install